Building a website has never been as easy as it is today, whether it’s a personal site or a business website. The questions many people ask are:

 There are quite a few free WYSIWYG web editors that you can use to build your site.
 Others like Dreamweaver cost $19.99 per month, however, it is possible to have a free trial.
 A free web editor would be my choice which means the only cost you would have would be for your hosting about $7 per month.

 The site builders usually have a free option which is great to get started.
-The only downside, you have an advert on your site and a subdomain which may look something like yoursite.weebly.com.
+The only downside, you have an advert on your site and a subdomain that may look something like yoursite.weebly.com.
 The paid plans usually start at around $8 with the top plan including the complete e-commerce features at about $25.

 The software is free, you will just need to pay for hosting and a domain name.
 You may decide to buy a premium theme which can cost anything from $30 – $100 and a plugin, but this is up to you.
 There are many free themes that are very good.

 There are also some options to use WordPress for free with:

 - WordPress.com, however, there are too many restrictions which mean that this isn’t recommended for a business site